Winter Intersession Program (WISP)

 To participate in WISP, you must complete two steps:

-- Attend the required info session, which occurs in mid-September.*
+- Attend the required info session, which occurs early in September.*

-- Register and submit your résumé through the online application.
+- Register and submit your résumé through the online application (registration for the 2015-2016 program year is now closed).

 *Important deadlines will be covered at the required info session.
 Failure to comply with these deadlines may compromise your eligibility to participate in the program.